JoaoCampos07/Set-My-Digital-Environment/Readme.md

 - 7-Zip
 <br/>
 - PDFs
        * Nested bullet
        - Adobe Reader DC
        - Drawboard PDF (you can write in the PDFs themselfs without paying)

- Markup : - Bullet list
-              - Nested bullet